erjank/teaching/extras.md

     than by using the Etherpad chat.

 *   We do the video lecture exercise as in the two-day in-person training.

+## Why We Are Not a MOOC

+> *If you use robots to teach, you teach people to be robots.*
+> – variously attributed

+Massive open online courses (MOOCs) in which students watch videos instead of attending lectures, and then do assignments that are (usually) robo-graded, were a hot topic a few years ago.
+Now that the hype has worn off, though, it's clear that they aren't as effective as their more enthusiastic proponents claimed they would be {{"ubell-moocs"|cite}}.

+Recorded content is ineffective for most novices learners because it cannot intervene to clear up specific learners' misconceptions.
+Some people happen to already have the right conceptual categories for a subject, or happen to form them correctly early on; these are the ones who stick with most massive online courses, but many discussions of the effectiveness of such courses ignore this survivor bias.

 ## Effecting Change